learn-co-curriculum/react-hooks-import-export/README.md

      └── Houses.js
 ```

-With our components seperated in their own files, all we have to do is figure
+With our components separated in their own files, all we have to do is figure
 out how to access the code defined in one file within a different file.
 Well,
 this is pretty easy to do in React!
 Introducing IMPORT EXPORT!